-STEP 7: Steep tea again in hot water for 1 1/2 minutes.
+STEP 7: Steep tea again in hot water for 1 minutes and 15 seconds.

 Notice that the tea leaves have unfurled and they actually look like real leaves.

-The flavor of the tea should have changed too a bit in the second steep.
+Tea Sommelier’s Tip: The flavor of the tea should change a bit with each steep.
 Flavors you didn’t get in the first steep may show up in the second.

 - Once you start buying loose tea, you’ll notice prices can get pretty high.
-Start with the lower priced ones.
+Start with the lower priced teas.

 - Avoid flavored oolong tea like Pomegranate Oolong or Coconut Mango Oolong.
 Get pure tea without added flavors.